vgstation-coders/vgstation13/tgui/docs/tutorial-and-examples.md

 Here are the key variables you get from a `useBackend(context)` function:

-- `config` is part of core tgui.
+- `config` is part of core vgui.
 It contains meta-information about the interface and who uses it, BYOND refs to various objects, and so forth.
 You are rarely going to use it, but sometimes it can be used to your advantage when doing complex UIs.